musictheory/NilScript/README.md

 @end
 ```

-When the `--warn-unknown-selectors` option is used, oj checks each selector against all known selectors.
+When the `--warn-unknown-selectors` option is used, NilScript checks each selector against all known selectors.

 ---

-oj integrates with [JSHint](http://www.jshint.com) via the `--jshint` option; however, this feature is deprecated and will be removed in the future (2.x).
+NilScript integrates with [JSHint](http://www.jshint.com) via the `--jshint` option; however, this feature is deprecated and will be removed in the future (2.x).
 Many JSHint warnings are duplicated by the [typechecker](#typechecking).

 To prevent false positives, the following JSHint options are forced: `asi: true`, `laxbreak: true`, `laxcomma: true`, `newcap:   false`.

-`expr: true` is enabled on a per-method basis when the oj compiler uses certain optimizations.
+`expr: true` is enabled on a per-method basis when the NilScript compiler uses certain optimizations.

 The `--jshint-ignore` option may be used to disable specific JSHint warnings.

 ---
 ## <a name="typechecking"></a>Type Checking

-When the `--check-types` option is used, oj performs static type checking via [TypeScript](http://www.typescriptlang.org).
+When the `--check-types` option is used, NilScript performs static type checking via [TypeScript](http://www.typescriptlang.org).

-oj uses an Objective-C inspired syntax for types, which is automatically translated to and from TypeScript types:
+NilScript uses an Objective-C inspired syntax for types, which is automatically translated to and from TypeScript types:

-| oj Type            | TypeScript type / Description
+| NilScript Type     | TypeScript type / Description
 |--------------------|------------------------------------------------------------------
 | `Number`           | `number`
 | `Boolean`, `BOOL`  | `boolean`